DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-05-12-adding-an-application-details-bar-to-application-pages.md

 - application number
 - candidate name
 - application status
-- prompt text - this tells the user about a deadline or other important information
+- prompt text which tells the user about a deadline or other important information
 - buttons for certain actions

-We’ve called this section an application details bar to make it easier to refer to.
+We’ve called this header an application details bar to make it easier to refer to.

 We decided to remove the assigned users feature from this design.
 There’s no current plan to develop the feature in production.